ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 As introduced yesterday, NTs will build either a large screen or small screen MVP.
 As a team they should decide what decision to go.
 View component layouts begins to introduce adaptive layout concepts and illustrates how Flexbox helps UI flow.

 UI debugging practices using developer tools in Edge.
-This opens up a new way to learn and see how any website is build and how it's working.
+This opens up a new way to learn and see how any website is built and how it's working.

 * If you work on web or have a web feature, considering digging in and showing something with dev tools.
 * If you're not familiar with the Edge developer tools, ask for a demo.